maxtaco/tamejs/README.md

 entered, the runtime will find the first argument to the function that was output by `defer()`.
 Such callbacks are annotated to contain the file, line and function where they were created.
-They also are annotated to hold a refernce to `defer()`-generated callback passed to the function in which they were created.
+They also are annotated to hold a reference to `defer()`-generated callback passed to the function in which they were created.
 This chaining creates an implicit stack that can be walked when an exception is thrown.